hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ExecServiceConfiguration.md

 ## Executor Service Configuration

-The following are the example configurations.
+Following are the example configurations for executor service.

 **Declarative:**